-a) Assessment of patient's clinical need for blood.

-- b) Education of patient and family about proposed transfusion and recording in the patient's medical record. - c) Selecting blood product and quantity required and completing the request form accurately and legibly. - d) Recording the reason for transfusion, so that the blood bank can check that the product o rdered is suitable for diagnosis. - e) Clearly communicate whether the blood is emergently or routinely needed. - f) Sending the blood request form with blood sample to the blood bank. - g) When recipient's blood sample is received, a qualified member of the staff should confirm, if the information on the label and on the transfusion request form are identical.
+- a) Assessment of patient's clinical need for blood. - b) Education of patient and family about proposed transfusion and recording in the patient's medical record. - c) Selecting blood product and quantity required and completing the request form accurately and legibly. - d) Recording the reason for transfusion, so that the blood bank can check that the product ordered is suitable for diagnosis. - e) Clearly communicate whether the blood is emergently or routinely needed. - f) Sending the blood request form with blood sample to the blood bank. - g) When recipient's blood sample is received, a qualified member of the staff should confirm, if the information on the label and on the transfusion request form are identical.
 In case of any discrepancy or doubt, a new sample should be obtained.

-- GAHAR surveyor may review the hospital policy followed by interviewing medical staff members, nurses and other healthcare professionals to inquire about order process in any location including inpatient wards, procedure areas, emergency room and operative rooms. - GAHAR surveyor may observe patient's medical records to assess the completion, legibility and clarity of blood transfusion orders.
+GAHAR surveyor may review the hospital policy followed by interviewing medical staff members, nurses and other healthcare professionals to inquire about order process in any location including inpatient wards, procedure areas, emergency room and operative rooms.

+• GAHAR surveyor may observe patient's medical records to assess the completion, legibility and clarity of blood transfusion orders.

 - 1. The hospital has an approved policy that describes all elements mentioned in the intent from a) through g). - 2.
 Blood bank staff members are aware of the hospital policy. - 3.
 Indication for transfusion is recorded in the patient's medical record. - 4.
 Blood bank staff members receive information about indication of transfusion, clinical information of the patient and whether the request is needed on emergency or routine basis. - 5.
-Blood sample label and blood transfusion request are completed with all required data and cross-checked before issuing blood or blood components distribution of blood and blood components distribution of blood and/or blood components is a big line of defense to prevent tragic mistakes that could cost a patient his/her life.
+Blood sample label and blood transfusion request are completed with all required data and cross-checked before issuing blood or blood components distribution of blood and blood components.

-ICD.17 Orders and requests
+ICD.17 Orders and requests.